 - Line a 9x5 loaf pan with aluminum foil letting ends generously hang over sides.

-- Lightly stretch sliced bacon lengthwise and line the loaf pan, slightly overlapping, then hang 3-4 slices of bacon at each end to overhang by quite a bit, these pieces will be used to cover the terrine.
+- Lightly stretch 1 lb lightly salted thin sliced bacon lengthwise and line the loaf pan, slightly overlapping, then hang 3-4 slices of bacon at each end to overhang by quite a bit, these pieces will be used to cover the terrine.

-- Heat oil in a medium sauce pan over medium heat and sauté onion and garlic for 3-4 minutes; do not allow garlic to color.
+- Heat 1 1/2 tsp olive oil in a medium sauce pan over medium heat and sauté 1/2 cup finely chopped onion and 1 clove garlic, crushed for 3-4 minutes; do not allow garlic to color.

-- Place 3 slices of fresh white bread in a food processor and pulse until the bread becomes bread crumbs.
+- Place of fresh white bread in a food processor and pulse until the bread becomes bread crumbs.

 - Remove onion and garlic mixture from heat and allow to cool.